 Selection of Faculty Thesis Supervisor and Nomination Procedure

-Students must select a member of the Foundation faculty in canon law in the Tribunal Studies Program to serve as Thesis Supervisor.
+Students must select a member of the GTF faculty in canon law in the Tribunal Studies Program to serve as Thesis Supervisor.
 This enables the student to receive helpful and pragmatic evaluative feedback from a member of the faculty in the developmental process of producing the doctoral thesis.
 The role of the faculty Thesis Supervisor is responsive and suggestive.
 The faculty person is encouraged to limit feedback to pragmatically helpful hints and suggestions and not to attempt any censorship of the thesis.
 The exercise of discretion with respect to time demands is very important for both the student and faculty member.
 The faculty Thesis Supervisor must give final approval of the student’s work by submitting the Thesis Supervisor Report Form.

 - Academic Affairs informs the student and faculty member of relationship approval and contact information is provided.